 Pros

-- Has a long lifespan and can provide over 500 charge cycles
+- Has over 500 charge cycles and a long lifespan.

 Cons